 Personal Injury – What to prove to succeed

-For a clinical negligence claim to succeed several hurdles must be crossed:-
+For clinical negligence claims to succeed several hurdles must be crossed:-

 Has the doctor or clinician been negligent in the first place, since a doctor or medical person is not guilty of negligence if he has acted in accordance with a practice accepted as proper by a responsible body of medical persons skilled in that particular area of medicine?
 There can be opposing medical views about the correct course of treatment.
 If both opinions are valid and with good reason, a doctor is not negligent merely because he acts contrary to one opinion but in accordance with another opinion.
 There are different standards for different doctors.
 A medical specialist is expected to achieve the standard of the reasonably competent specialist; a general practitioner is expected to achieve the standard of the reasonably competent GP.
 To prove a breach of duty a medical report from an expert in the same medical field is nearly always required.